Arhamakhtar22/Plaid-API-Pipeline/README.md

 Financial Data Pipeline Project

 This project demonstrates a complete financial data pipeline, including extraction, transformation, loading, visualization, and orchestration.
-It integrates transaction data from Plaid API into Snowflake, transforms raw data into actionable insights, automates workflows with Airflow, and visualizes results in Hex.
+It integrates transaction data from Plaid API into Snowflake, transforms raw data into actionable insights, and visualizes results in Hex.

 Project Overview